Boogyy/Repo_check/readme.md

 HELLO EVERYONE!!!
 Oh, ok ok i'm just kidding
-No no it's not all
+No no it's not all/n
+Ok I'm checking now